 So, I didn’t hate Three Billboards but I was disappointed because I’d wanted to love it.

 I’d wanted to love it precisely because it had started out with such promise and because Frances McDormand remained a one-woman tour de force throughout.

-But, for me, too much heavy-handed manipulation and then dissonance crept in.
-Rooted firmly in reality at the start it then veered into some fantasy territory where characters’ actions, such as arson and defenestration, were without consequence.
-And most of the serious issues it purportedly covered and is now being celebrated for, never really got examined and yet it seemed that their very mention threw a halo, an exclusion zone around the film, making any criticism problematic.
+But, for me, too much heavy-handed manipulation and eventually dissonance crept in.
+Rooted firmly in reality at the start it then veered into fantasy where characters’ actions (including arson and defenestration) were without consequence.
+And most of the serious issues it purportedly covered and is celebrated for, never really got examined and yet it seemed that their very mention threw a halo, an exclusion zone around the film, making any criticism levelled at it problematic.